 “Fourthly, in regard of order in degree: faith is first, and before all adversities and troubles, and is the beginning of life.
 Heb. xi.
 But hope follows after, and springs up in trouble.
 Rom. v.”

 Our faith is the beginning of our eternal life.
 By His grace, through the faith He gives us, we believe and repent.

 8 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; 9 not as a result of works, so that no one may boast.
 10 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.
 Ephesians 2:8-10 (NASB)

 Immediately after God gives us this Faith and we believe, our Hope follows and according to Romans 5, our hope is produced by godly character which is produced through endurance which is produced in our suffering.

-Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
-Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
-More than that, we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.
-(Romans 5:1-5 ESV)
+1 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, 2 through whom also we have obtained our introduction by faith into this grace in which we stand; and we exult in hope of the glory of God.
+3 And not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; 4 and perseverance, proven character; and proven character, hope; 5 and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.
+Romans 5:1-5 (NASB)

 We rejoice in hope of the glory of God.
 This is part of our promise as children of God.
 It is our glorification in eternity to be like our saviour.
 It is also our hope in our saviour, in His ultimate victory in the fulfillment of His Kingdom on Earth.